Phase Two of Marketing Your Behavioral Health Company

 Branding Kicking In

 What makes a consumer purchase a particular product?
 There are many reasons such as; familiarity, word of mouth, exposure, consistency, connection, quality, convenience, trust, problem-solving ability, and many other factors.
 Many of these reasons are answered in branding your facility.
 In part 1, we discussed a number of important factors in branding your facility.
 You must have a clear, concise message that addresses the problem that people need to solve in coming to you.
 This will make you stand out in the crowd.
 If you project the same look and feel as your competition, you will be forgotten.

 You also need to understand your market and speak to them.
-All of these are beginning pieces of creating a memorable brand.
+All of these are the beginning pieces of creating a memorable brand.
 Let’s go back to the analogy of deciding what drink to buy.
 Think about Coca-Cola, Pepsi, and Gatorade.
-By doing that, you have just narrowed down the multitude of choices you are presented with, those brands have essentially have focused the consumer’s attention to them through their branding.
+By doing that, you have just narrowed down the multitude of choices you are presented with, those brands have essentially focused the consumer’s attention on them through their branding.
 That is what powerful, focused branding can do for you.

 But They Spent Millions to Get There

 The next question to answer, once your messaging has been settled, is how to let people know that you exist.
 Coca-Cola spends millions a year as do the other national brands so everyone knows about them.
 That is true, but you are in the Direct Response business.
 Direct Response has dramatically grown from slicers and dicers on TV to almost every product and service that is advertised.